tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-5.md

 ## I. Overview
 Today we are going to learn about how to write functions in JavaScript.
-Functions contain a sequence of statements called the function body.
+Functions contain a sequence of statements called the *function body*.
 There are two advantages to using functions:
 1. Reusability
 1. Procedural Abstraction